Scroll to content

 Should concerns require support from other agencies there are a number of ways that issues relating to terrorism and extremism can be reported.
 These include the following:

-All staff at St Mary of Charity Primary School have completed online safeguarding training as well as training on Prevent and Channel.
+All Staff and Governors at St Mary of Charity Primary School have completed online safeguarding training as well as training on Prevent and Channel.